 The Consortium Form:

-The form also serves as a format for your FSU advisor to approve your community college classes.
-The consortium form should be submitted every semester that you want to considered for aid.
-You should submit it as soon as you are able to register for your community college classes.
+- The form also serves as a format for your FSU advisor to approve your community college classes.
+The consortium form should be submitted every semester that you plan on taking community college classes.
+You should submit it as soon as you are officially registered for your classes at the community college.

-- If any changes are made to your community college schedule you MUST complete a new consortium form and list the new community college classes.
+- If any changes are made to your community college schedule you MUST complete a new consortium form with all of your community college classes listed.